-Expiration date-The expiration date for research required to be approved at a convened meeting is determined by the date of the convened meeting, not necessary the date of approval.
+Expiration date-Only research that has been reviewed and approved at a convened meeting will be assigned an expiration date.
+The expiration date is determined by the date of the convened meeting, not necessary the date of approval.
 For example, a research project may require minor modification prior to formal approval.
 The date of approval will be assigned when the minor modification has been adequately addressed.

-The expiration date is assigned at the time of recommendation to approve the research by either expedited review or at a convened meeting.
+The expiration date is assigned at the time of recommendation to approve the research at a convened meeting.
 The research always expires one day less than the assigned review interval.
-For example, research project approved for annual review on 11/4/2018 will expire on 11/3/2019.
-Research activities are allowed to take place on 11/3/2019 (the day of expiration).
+For example, research project approved for annual review on 09/01/2024 will expire on 08/31/2025.
+Research activities are allowed to take place on 08/31/2025 (the day of expiration).